supfox-sta/setka/README.md

 ## When's the release?

-We will release OpenVK as soon as it's ready.
+We will release Сетка as soon as it's ready.
 As for now, you can:
 * `git clone` this repo's master branch (use `git pull` to update)
-* Grab a prebuilt OpenVK distro from [GitHub artifacts](https://nightly.link/openvk/archive/workflows/nightly/master/OpenVK%20Archive.zip)
+* Grab a prebuilt Сетка distro from [GitHub artifacts](https://nightly.link/openvk/archive/workflows/nightly/master/OpenVK%20Archive.zip)

 ## Instances

 A list of instances can be found in [our wiki of this repository](https://github.com/openvk/openvk/wiki/Instances).

-## Can I create my own OpenVK instance?
+## Can I create my own Сетка instance?

 Yes!
 And you are very welcome to.

-However, OVK makes use of Chandler Application Server.
+However, Сетка makes use of Chandler Application Server.
 This software requires extensions, that may not be provided by your hosting provider (namely, sodium and yaml. these extensions are available on most of ISPManager hostings).

 If you want, you can add your instance to the list above so that people can register there.